Kunal172/Chat-App/README.md

 # Chat App

-It is a web application that allows users to log in and chat with there friends.
+> It is a web application that allows users to log in and chat with their friends.

-At the backend, we are using Chatengine for chatting between the friends.
+> At the backend, we are using Chat Engine API to check the username and password entered by the user and to keep the records of chats.

 ## Features

-- Users can see the rides in th city or state.
+- Users can log in using the Username and Password.

-- With the help of this user can see the nearest rides, upcoming rides and past rides.
+- With the help of this, users can chat with their friends.

-- In this there are filters in which user can select state and city easily.
+- In this user can send the messages and images in the chat.

+- In this app, only the admin can add the users at the backend.

 ## Technologies